 We have all been tempted to catch a few Zs in our car before.
-Whether it is on a long road trip when we just can’t go on any longer or due to a bout of laziness on a camping trip.
+Whether it is at a rest stop on a long road trip, on the side of the road when we just can’t go on any longer, semi-squatting in a Walmart parking lot, or just at our campsite on a car camping trip.

 Sometimes you just want to tilt the seat back, turn the AC on and doze off for a little while in your comfy seat.
 Despite many of us participating in this activity routinely, conventional wisdom tells us that we should not sleep in our cars with the windows closed.

 Is it safe to sleep in a car with the windows shut or not?